By Vinayak Shrivastav, Co-Founder and CEO, Toch.ai

 Lesson 4: Get the right mentors

 We were also lucky to get an excellent group of mentors and advisors to help and guide us early in the process.
 Their advice was golden, and we were extremely fortunate to get some like-minded and sincere people who believed in our vision and gave us their trust.
-(Read here to know how to identify and get right advisors)
+(Read here to know how to identify and get the right advisors)

 Lesson 5: Transparency is key

-Another major learning during the journey was to stop the practice of micromanaging everything or even to overstep each other’s boundaries of expertise.
+Another major learning during the journey was to stop the practice of micromanaging everything or even overstepping each other’s boundaries of expertise.
 At Toch.ai, we believe in discussing and brainstorming new ideas and strategies but never meddle in someone else’s work.
 I truly believe that transparency is beyond imperative, anything opaque crushes the dream irreparably.